mariosantosdev/gym-pass-api/README.md

 # Gym Pass API

-This project was built following the bootcamp [Ignite 2023](https://rocketseat.com.br/ignite) in the chapter of NodeJS.

 ## Functional Requirements
 - [x] Should be possible to sign up
 - [x] Should be possible to sign in